Last Updated on

 Set your standards and look for the best web host for your blog.
 With that in mind, take a look at our pick of the best paid and free blog sites above again and make your final decision.

 Final thoughts about the best blog sites

 The adage of getting what you pay for doesn’t necessarily hold true when choosing the best web hosting for blogs.

 Extra widgets and templates can add up costs without adding value to your blog…while paying a few extra dollars for a reliable, secure server with HostGator offers excellent value at just $2.64/month.

 Don’t waste valuable time and money by using blogging sites with features that are too difficult for your skill level.
 The good news is that you’re never locked into anything.

 If one platform isn’t working for you, learn something from your experience and seek a better blog on another platform.

-However, you can save the hassle of having to upgrade or switch hosts in the future by creating your blog with Hostgator from the start today…
+I’ve used a ton of powerful platforms that are designed for professionals and beginners alike (InMotion, GoDaddy etc) however, you can save the hassle of having to upgrade or switch hosts in the future by creating a blog with HostGator from the start today…